laurasignorelli/A3-working-with-data-and-code/README.md

 # Features

 - atmosphere that changes when you drag your mouse down
-- sunset and night
+- depicting sunset and night settings
-- animation
+- animation and interactivity
 - different shapes and colour
 - starry sky (night) colour changing sky (day)